PaulTR/AndroidDemoProjects/README.md

 NotificationsCustomLayout: Creates a custom expanded layout for Jellybean+ that uses a service to perform actions based on notification button clicks.

+ProductFlavorsandResources: Uses Gradle and the resource structure of Android to demonstrate creating multiple apps from the same code base.

 Random Kitty Muzei: Plugin for Muzei that displays a new random cat image every hour from a remote source as a device wallpaper.

 Sensor List: Gathers a list of all hardware sensors available on the device, and displays the values that they produce in real time.